On this page:

 Skills Translate into Jobs

-Whatever their chosen field, our graduates have both varied and particularly strong placement records.
+Our graduates have both varied and particularly strong placement records.
 Why?
 We think it's because our graduates have well-developed skills in communications, research methods, organizational change, team-building and community development.
-These skills are useful in a wide variety of job situations; they always are highly valued by employers.
+They have learned to think critically about issues of social justice and social change.
+These skills are useful in a wide variety of job situations, and they are highly valued by employers.

-Classes offered in the CSP program such as grant writing and program evaluation provide not only important skill sets, but also hands-on experience in the community and resume building opportunities.
+Classes offered in the CSP program such as grant writing and program evaluation – as well as the capstone, full-year practicum – provide important skill sets, hands-on experience in the community, as well as resume building opportunities.

 - Community Assessment & Program Evaluation